 Chateau Cap de Mourlin draws its name from the founder of the estate.
-The Capdemourlin family gave its name to a small hamlet where their direct descendants have continued to live over the past four centuries.
+The Capdemourlin family gave its name to a small hamlet where their direct descendants have continued to live and make wine over the past four centuries.

-The massive renovation project included the construction of a new vat house, an air-conditioned area where malolactic fermentations could take place.
-If that was not enough, they also constructed a new barrel aging cellar.
+The massive renovation project included the construction of a new vat house, an air-conditioned area where malolactic fermentation could take place.
+If that was not enough, they also constructed a new barrel-aging cellar.

 Chateau Cap de Mourlin Vineyards, Terroir, Grapes, Winemaking

 The 14-hectare Chateau Cap de Mourlin vineyard is planted to 65% Merlot, 25% Cabernet Franc and 10% Cabernet Sauvignon.
 The terroir is clay, limestone, and sandy soils, typical of that part of the Saint Emilion appellation.
 The vines are on average old, as they are close to 35 years of age.

 To produce the wine of Chateau Cap de Mourlin, whole berry fermentation takes place in temperature-controlled, stainless steel vats.
 Malolactic fermentation is performed in 50% new, French oak barrels.